 Potential sources for your own projects.
 Most should be freely available, but please check the exact licensing restrictions carefully.

-These are either image databases, not necessarily art databases, but may be useful for studio artists.
+These are image databases, not necessarily art databases, but may be useful for studio artists.
 Remember that the images you find may be under copyright with other restrictions.